Jen Lofgren – Casting For Recovery

 Based in Bozeman, Montana, Casting For Recovery offers fly fishing retreats, along with breast cancer education and support, to women at any stage of treatment or recovery.
-The retreats, stretching all across the country, give women the chance to learn a mentally and physically therapeutic sport, while they bond with others in a similar life situation.
+The retreats, stretching all across the country, give women the chance to learn a mentally and physically therapeutic sport while they bond with others in similar life situations.
 And the entire experience is free of charge.

 “Lucky to grow up in Colorado,” Jen is grateful to her outdoor-loving parents.
 “We hiked, backpacked, camped, and fished,” she says.
 From a young age, she learned to respect and protect our resources.

-Although the disease has not touched Jen on a personal level, I have a hard time imagining a kinder, more compassionate woman teaching a group of breast cancer patients to fly fish.
-As we chat about how special our girlfriends are in both our lives, Jen points out “how anyone who appreciates the outdoors realizes the healing powers of nature.”
+Although the disease has not touched Jen personally, I have a hard time imagining a kinder, more compassionate woman teaching a group of breast cancer patients to fly fish.
+As we chat about how special our girlfriends are in our lives, Jen points out “how anyone who appreciates the outdoors realizes the healing powers of nature.”
 And then combine the restorative feeling with the wonderful support the women gain by talking and sharing with one another.
 “For a lot of women, it is the first time they’ve talked with another person about their diagnosis,” Jen explains.

 When I ask how often she has a chance to fish, Jen replies with a huge smile.
 “As often as I can,” she laughs.
 She heads out at least once a week, all year round, even in the snow.

 After reading The Feather Thief, the true story of a young man who steals a load of priceless birds from a British museum and uses the feathers for fishing flies, I am curious if Jen ties the bait she uses.
-“Although it is such a thrill to catch a fish on a fly you tie,” she admits, it is tedious work, and she buys her flies these days.
+“It is such a thrill to catch a fish on a fly you tie,” says Jen.
+But it is tedious work, and she buys her flies these days.

-“I don’t consider myself a glutinous person, but you wouldn’t believe how many flies I have!”
+“I don’t consider myself greedy, but you wouldn’t believe how many flies I have!”
 Jen laughs.
 And what’s the point of having all the different flies?
 Jen explains she uses assorted flies for the changing water levels, water colors, locale, and air and water temps.
 Plus, flies imitate the bugs, in various stages of their lives, the trout are looking to chomp on.

-“I cannot tell you how the Casting For Recovery program moves me beyond measure,” Jen reflects.
+“I cannot tell you how the Casting For Recovery program moves me beyond measure,” Jen says.
 Showing up to one of the fly fishing retreats takes courage.
-These women – single, married, young, old, wealthy, poor – don’t know a soul, head off to a place they know nothing about to learn a new sport, they share a room.
-“And the resulting connections and friendships – it is amazing what transpires in a short period of time.”
+These women—single, married, young, old, wealthy, poor—don’t know a soul, head off to a place they know nothing about to learn a new sport, they share a room.
+“And the resulting connections and friendships—it is amazing what transpires in a short period of time.”